roygyr/huxpro.github.io/_posts/2019-04-15-NMT-ATTEND.markdown

 ---

-# Neural Machine Translation by Jointly Learning to Align and Translate
+# 1.Neural Machine Translation by Jointly Learning to Align and Translate

 ### 背景